Blockchain

 Longest Chain

-Can blocks in the blockchain can be replaced?
+Can blocks in the blockchain be replaced?

 Due to the way the blockchain is built, it's possible for blocks at the top of the chain to be replaced.